02 · Embedded CIO

 Roadmap

-Prioritized, sequenced, with capex and opex math the CFO can defend at the board table.
-What we'd buy, what we'd consolidate, what we'd kill.
-Tied to revenue enablement, cost takeout, and M&A readiness, not transformation themes.
+Prioritized and sequenced, with capex and opex math the CFO can defend at the board table.
+What we'd buy, what we'd consolidate, what we'd kill, tied to revenue, cost takeout, and M&A readiness.

 Execute

-We sit in the steering committees, run the vendor renegotiations, write the board updates, and own the change-management.
-The roadmap stops being a deck and becomes a quarterly calendar with owners, budget envelopes, and a real burn-down.
+We sit in the steering committees, run the vendor renegotiations, write the board updates, and own change management.
+The roadmap becomes a quarterly calendar with owners, budget envelopes, and a real burn-down.

 Every quarter